Taro-Hayashi/Cannonball-LL/BLE.md

 ### 3.7 Confirmation of operation

-Connect to a PC with a USB cable and check the operation of the side buttons and two of the rear buttons in a row.
+Connect to a PC with a USB cable and check the operation of the side buttons and two of the back buttons in a row.
 ![](img/IMG_1256.jpg)
-Press the remaining rear button twice quickly to make sure the XIAO-SENSE drive comes out.
+Press the remaining back button twice quickly to make sure the XIAO-SENSE drive comes out.
 This is used for firmware updates.
 ![](img/IMG_1259.jpg)
 After checking, disconnect the cable.
 The slide switch is used to switch the battery on and off.